The Cut-Flower Gardener's Guide to Growing Tall Zinnias

 Pest Management

 I don't use pesticides or herbicides.
-If pests become an issue, I protect the flowers with insect netting or organza bags as needed.
+If pests become an issue, I protect the flowers with organza bags as needed.

 Month-by-Month Timeline